 In this episode:

 A look at two American icons - Warren Buffett and Jimmy Buffett.
-CupCakes For The Tribe compares the similarities of the empires they have each built up over their lifetime.
+CupCakes For The Tribe compares the similarities of the empires they have each built up over their lifetimes.
 On the phone, it's Charlie Papazian of the Association of Brewers and author of The Complete Joy of Homebrewing.
-An expert at it since the early 70's, Charlie talks about what it takes to start brewing your own beer.
-To round it out are a few definitions in the What's It Mean segment and a rundown of some Simpsons trivia.
+A beer expert since the early 70's, Charlie talks about what it takes to start brewing your own beer.
+This guy is THE authority on home-brewing!
+To round out the cast, we'll toss out a few slang definitions in the What's It Mean segment and talk about some of the tons of trivia about prime time favorites - the Simpsons.

 Episode 2 - Publish Date: Dec.
 7, 2007 Listen